-Exeter v London Irish (Sat)
+Impressive London Irish stun Exeter

-Premiership: Exeter Chiefs v London Irish (Sat)
+Premiership: Exeter Chiefs 21-33 London Irish - Exiles shock Chiefs for first win in 210 days

 Last updated on .From the section Rugby Union